Khojki script: History and evolution of the script

 In adapting to new printing technologies, the Khojkī script entered a new stage of its development in the early 20th century under the auspice of Lāljī Devrājī, who compiled, edited, and published a range of materials in Khojkī through his Khoja Sindhi Printing Press in Bombay.
-Despite these efforts to utilize various new printing technologies, Dr. Asani reflects that “ironically, the introduction of printing may have also sounded the deathknell for the script.”
+Despite these efforts to utilize various new printing technologies, Dr. Asani reflects that "ironically, the introduction of printing may have also sounded the deathknell for the script."
 Several factors contributed to this decline.
-During the early 20th century, the “publication of religious literature was centralized and brought under the control of community institutions.”
+During the early 20th century, the "publication of religious literature was centralized and brought under the control of community institutions."
 While on the one hand this larger institutional backing aided in more widespread availability and distribution of texts in Khojkī.
-On the other, “regional variations were a serious problem” because of the “lack of uniformity in the script in different geographical areas.”
-Additionally, efforts made by the Ismaili Imamate institution to standardize rituals and shift away from the more “Indic” elements that became part of religious, cultural, and linguistic identity of Khoja communities also played a significant role in the shift away from using the Khojkī script.
-Even though Khojkī is no longer a “living script” access to this corpus can provide unique insights into the ways in which the Ismaili tradition grew and adapted in this specific cultural context, as well as offering insights into how this community envisioned and constructed their own history and identity.
+On the other, "regional variations were a serious problem" because of the "lack of uniformity in the script in different geographical areas."
+Additionally, efforts made by the Ismaili Imamate institution to standardize rituals and shift away from the more "Indic" elements that became part of religious, cultural, and linguistic identity of Khoja communities also played a significant role in the shift away from using the Khojkī script.
+Even though Khojkī is no longer a "living script" access to this corpus can provide unique insights into the ways in which the Ismaili tradition grew and adapted in this specific cultural context, as well as offering insights into how this community envisioned and constructed their own history and identity.

-Script & Identity
+Script and identity

-As is explained by Michel Boivin, for the contemporary Khoja community, because the gināns are at the core of the Khoja religious heritage, “they quickly became a crucial stake in the process of identity construction."
-Asani argues that “in the Ismaili case the adoption of the Khojkī script, a ‘local’ script, was probably part of the attempt to make religious literature more accessible by recording it in a script with which the local population had the greatest familiarity.”
+As is explained by Michel Boivin, for the contemporary Khoja community, because the gināns are at the core of the Khoja religious heritage, "they quickly became a crucial stake in the process of identity construction."
+Asani argues that "in the Ismaili case the adoption of the Khojkī script, a ‘local’ script, was probably part of the attempt to make religious literature more accessible by recording it in a script with which the local population had the greatest familiarity."
 In reflecting upon the larger history of the script and the literary tradition Asani also posits several other reasons as to why Khojkī was adopted and continuously refined by the local Ismaili community:…by providing an exclusive means of written expression commonly shared by Ismailis living in the three regions (Sind, Punjab and Gujrat), was influential in the development of the cohesion and self-identity within a widely scattered and linguistically diverse religious community.
 No doubt the script facilitated the flow and the transmission of religious literature from one area to another.
 Use of the script may have also served to confine religious literature within the community—this precaution being necessary to avoid persecution from outsiders not in agreement with the community’s doctrines and practices.
 In this respect, Khojkī may have served the same purpose as the secret languages, such as the so-called Balabailān language, used by Muslim mystics to hide their more esoteric thoughts from the common people.